 =Nota Bene=

-BoraJet is not based on any real life airline.
-There was a real life Borajet based at Istanbul/Sabiha Gökçen-SAW that existed 2010-2017.
-I borrowed their name but nothing else.
-I discovered that “Bora” was a Turkish masculine name and from there I sort of channeled the route network of AnadoluJet (now known as AJet), a subsidiary of the mighty megacarrier Turkish Airlines, and the aircraft fleet of the defunct carrier Onur Air, which existed 1992-2021.
-I haven’t used too many Douglas/McDonnell Douglas aircraft so far in the series, so BoraJet seemed like a good place to do that.
+There was once a real life Borajet based at Istanbul-SAW that existed 2010-2017; I borrowed their name, but nothing else.
+I discovered that “Bora” was actually a Turkish masculine name, so from there I sort of borrowed the route network for AnadoluJet (now known as AJet), a subsidiary of the mighty megacarrier Turkish Airlines, and derived the aircraft fleet of the defunct carrier Onur Air, which existed 1992-2021.I haven’t used too many Douglas/McDonnell Douglas aircraft so far in the series, so BoraJet seemed like a good place to do that.

-About my use of the term Türkiye as the name for the nation of Turkey… The “Republic of Turkey” was officially named Türkiye Cumhuriyeti (Republic of Turkey) back in 1923, when the modern nation of “Turkey” was founded to replace the former Ottoman Empire.
-In English at the time, the Ottoman Empire was referred as Turkey or the Turkish Empire.
+Regarding my use of the term Türkiye as the name for the nation of Turkey… The “Republic of Turkey” was officially named Türkiye Cumhuriyeti (Turkish: Republic of Turkey) back in 1923, when it replaced its predecessor, the Ottoman Empire.
+At that time, the Ottoman Empire was referred to in English as Turkey or the Turkish Empire.
 So the term Turkey followed the republic into the 20th century using that name.
-Myself, I’ve personally been calling “Turkey” by the name Türkiye since the 1990s, because one of my coworkers was Turkish and he pronounced it that way.
-I thought his specific pronunciation sounded way cooler than Turkey, so I adopted it.
-Commercials on CNN and other cable channels promoting Turkish tourism would also pronounce it the same way.